Our Philosophy and Concept of Yoga

 May We Nourish all with Health and Happiness through Holistic Yoga!

-Yoga Bharati is a non-profit, voluntary organization with a vision of enhancing Health (physical), Happiness (mental), Knowledge (intellectual) & Peace (Spiritual) in life through a holistic approach to yoga.
-Yoga Bharati brings a wealth of knowledge about yoga through Yoga Teacher’s Training course from Vivekananda Yoga Research Foundation, VYASA, Bangalore, India.
+Yoga Bharati is a non-profit, 501 c(3) organization with a vision of enhancing Health, Happiness, Knowledge, & Peace in life through a holistic approach to yoga.
+We are a yoga education institution offering Yoga Teacher’s Training and Yoga Therapy course.
+We are affiliated to Swami Vivekananda Yoga Research Foundation, SVYASA, Bangalore, India..

 Vision: May We Nourish all with Health and Happiness through Holistic Yoga.